 After touring for Irwin Toy for a few years, Westerfield and Kenner approached Molson Breweries in 1974 with the idea of performing Frisbee shows at basketball halftimes in Canadian universities as the Molson Frisbee Team.
 Always looking for unique ways to get into the university market, they accepted their proposal and were more than impressed with the results.
 The next year, Molson’s used their show exclusively to introduce a new brand of beer called Molson Diamond.
 In 1975, with Molson’s sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships, from the Canadian National Exhibition to the Toronto Islands.
 Molson’s would continue to sponsor their Frisbee shows and events for several years.
 Along with promoting Molson products, this would help Westerfield and Kenner to promote their new disc sports everywhere

 In 1975, Ed Headrick asked Dan Roddick to head up the IFA at Wham-O. Ed also asked Ken Westerfield to head the Canadian Frisbee Association for Canada, Ken turned down the job and felt that his efforts would be better served outside an office.
 Irwin Toy, located in Toronto, did eventually establish the Canadian Frisbee Association.
 In the years that followed, the Canadian Frisbee Association would have several directors.
-In the 1980s, Bob Blakely would become head of Irwin’s Frisbee promotions and director of the CFA.
+In the 1980s, Bob Blakely took charge of Irwin’s Frisbee promotions and became director of the CFA.
 Bob Blakely was Canadian Frisbee Association’s first player/director and already involved in disc sports.
-Bob successfully organized show tours, appropriated funds and support for tournaments and teams, He also promoted and coordinated the Jr Frisbee Program across Canada.
+Bob successfully organized show tours, appropriated funds and support for tournaments and teams, he also promoted and coordinated the Jr Frisbee Program across Canada.
 Blakely and Westerfield were good friends and became a perfect team for further promoting Frisbee and disc sports across Canada in the 1980s.

 In the late 1970s, organized disc sports were becoming popular across Canada and the United States.
 Jim Kenner and Gail McColl moved from Toronto to London, Ontario and founded their disc manufacturing company called Discraft.

 On the West Coast, Scott Lewis started the first organized disc sports in BC, inventing his own game called Frisbee Football and organizing several dozen people to play it regularly from 1974-1976 at Willows Beach in Victoria.
 In 1985, Jim Brown of Vancouver founded the Westwind Disc Society, which morphed first into the Vancouver Disc Sports Society and later the BC Disc Sports Society.
-This was the first provincially-recognized disc sports organization.
+This was the first provincially recognized disc sports organization.
 See more on disc sports in Vancouver…

 Jean Luc Forest and Mike Jones were the co-founders of Manitoba Organization of Disc Sports.
 MODS became the first Canadian Ultimate Organization to incorporate in Feb of 1988.
 MODS was also the first to achieve Provincials Sports Organization status.
 See more on disc sports in Manitoba…